top of page

 Andrei Popovici

-Capital Gains Tax Change Delayed – What Small Business Owners Need to Know
+Capital Gains Inclusion Rate Update (Jan 2026): What Small Business Owners Need to Know

 Andrei Popovici